micheles/papers/PITCHME.md

   scheduler in the Python world
 - rabbitmq is meant for lots of small messages, but instead we have few huge messages

++++

-- rabbitmq is meant for resilience and stores everything in the mnesia database, but we do not need that and it is counterproductive
+- rabbitmq is meant for resilience more than performance
+- it stores everything in the mnesia database, but we do not need that and it is counterproductive
+- we had problems with specific versions of rabbitmq
 - lots of configurations the users can get wrong

 +++

 **what's behind: celery/rabbitmq**

-- we had problems with specific versions of rabbitmq
 - using celery/redis did not work out (missing revoke)
 - celery by default was keeping in memory all task results (memory leak)
 - the default configuration is not the ideal one for our use case